ZhangXiaotong015/GATSegDiff/README.md

 ```
 --inFold_subset: Splits the test cases evenly into num_test_cases / inFold_subset parts.
 Each part is processed on an individual GPU.

+--seed: Seed used for inference.
+(For the LiVS dataset with discontinuous annotations, we recommend ensembling inferences with five different seeds, as described in our paper.)